kay-mw/portfolio/README.md

 ### Problem Statement

-- Does the winner/loser effect persist in a largely psychological competition like eSports?
+- Does the winner/loser effect persist in a largely psychological competitions like eSports?
 - Could factors such as tournmanet prize money, tournament tier and bracket stage mediate the effect of wins and losses on performance?

 ### Data Sourcing